Shark attacks and whale migration

 However, it is a weak argument as a result of the comparatively low quantity of livestock food mass, its disposal hundreds of kilometres from the WA shoreline and mostly far beyond Australian waters enroute to the Middle East, as well as the lack of hereditary or instinctive shark attraction to this food source.

-Sheep-ship shark probe sinks published in The West Australian newspaper, 15 October 2012.
+Sheep-ship shark probe sinks (desktop site) published in The West Australian newspaper, 15 October 2012.

 Instead of dead livestock luring sharks way out to sea and away from humans, a more likely source of scavenger attraction causing shark attacks are whales which migrate close to the shoreline for protection and which don't serve a political purpose.